Business Payroll Loans

 6 Types of Payroll Financing: See Which Is Right For You

-Different business financing types have their own benefits.
-Prospective borrowers typically discuss their specific business objectives with a lending adviser to determine which funding type fits their situation best.
-Finding the best loan for your financial needs depends on your circumstances and preferences — we're here to help!
+Different types of business financing have their own benefits.
+Prospective borrowers typically discuss their specific business objectives with a lending advisor to determine which type of funding best suits their situation.
+Finding the best loan for your financial needs depends on your circumstances and preferences, and we're here to help.

 Short-Term Loan

-Term loans, also known as traditional loans, are one of the most popular financing types.
-You may have experience with a term loan, such as an auto loan or student loan.
+Term loans, also known as traditional loans, are one of the most popular types of financing.
+You may have experience with a term loan, such as an auto loan or personal loan.
 Term loans are structured simply and straightforwardly.
-You borrow a predetermined amount, which is paid back on a regular schedule, such as monthly payments, until the loan is fully paid off.
+You borrow a predetermined lump sum, which is paid back on a regular schedule, such as monthly payments, until you fully repay the loan.
+These clear payment terms make short-term business loans a familiar type of financing for many owners.

 Payroll Cash Advance

-If you have an immediate need, you might take out a cash advance for payroll.
-A payroll cash advance, also called a merchant cash advance (MCA) or payday loan, is one of the most popular loan products.
-With MCAs, business owners exchange a portion of their future sales for instant access to working capital to disperse on payday.
+If you have an immediate need, you may consider taking out a cash advance for payroll.
+A payroll cash advance, also known as a merchant cash advance (MCA) or payday loan, is one of the most popular loan products.
+With MCAs, business owners exchange a portion of their future sales for instant access to working capital to cover payroll and related payroll expenses.

 Line of Credit for Employers